MicrosoftDocs/quantum-docs/articles/provider-ionq.md

 ```

 > [!NOTE]
-> If you do not pass in the `error-mitigation` parameter, the target machine will use its default setting: *enabled* for Aria systems, and *disabled* for Harmony systems.
+> If you do not pass in the `error-mitigation` parameter, the target machine will use its default setting: *enabled* for Aria and Forte systems, and *disabled* for Harmony systems.

 <!--
 When you run a job with error mitigation enabled, IonQ makes both aggregate results, Sharpened and Averaged, available.
 The Average result is returned by default.
 To view the Sharpened result, pass `sharpen=True` with the `job_result()` call: